leclan/security_setup/README.md

 `*git config --global url.ssh://git@heroku.com/.insteadOf https://git.heroku.com/*`

-Then check if it worked by typing :
+Then check if it worked by typing the following (from a folder that is connected to an Heroku repo):

 `*git remote -v*`